 In fact, when we talk about feline leukemia, it’s mostly about FeLV virus rather than blood cancer.
 That said, this virus has the insidious power to cause cancer.
 I therefore invite you to consult our complete guide to cat cancer for more details on this subject.

 The feline leukemia virus is easily transmitted between cats in a number of ways.
 It can cause a host of symptoms that can be life threatening to a kitty cat.

-Click to learn more : 👉 Treat your cat's LEUKEMIA with our Natural Remedy 🐱
+Click to learn more : 👉 Natural product for your cat with LEUKEMIA 🐱

 In my career as an animal health technician, I have cared for several stray cats and these cats frequently tested positive for this virus.